 But after closer inspection of our black chairs, I realized they look very similar to the Modern Family chairs.

 All I would need to do is paint our new-to-us-road chairs!
-A hard task for the old scared of painting furniture Kari but the new and improved not afraid of painting Kari?
+A hard task for the old scared of painting furniture Kari but the new not afraid of painting Kari?

 No match at all.